This post contains affiliate links. Please see our disclosure policy.

 - After baking I like to create a smooth professional looking edge on my crust.
 Simply take a microplane and file away any rough or uneven spots.

-- I’ve started baking my tarts on perforated silicone mats and a perforated baking pan.
+- I’ve started baking my fruit tarts on perforated silicone mats and a perforated baking pan.
 I love the even bake it gives the crust.
 Not too mention this lovely texture design on the bottom.
 Even if you don’t necessarily see the bottom of a crust as often as the top, it’s nice to have a little extra pizazz.

 ★★★★★ Please leave a star rating and review below if you make this recipe!
 THANK YOU!!